• Skip to primary navigation

 • If fresh tarragon is not available, substitute 2 teaspoons of dried.

-• Vermont white cheddar is not as tangy as sharp cheddar, but feel free to substitute sharp cheddar if needed.
+• Vermont white cheddar is not as tangy as sharp cheddar, but feel free to substitute sharp cheddar if desired.

 Nutrition